jruizcabrejos/jruizcabrejos/content/post/colorful-open-access-20250429/index.md

 ### Sci-Hub Tokens

-If you have reached this part, unfortunately it is incomplete.
+If you have reached this part, unfortunately this section is incomplete.

-The steps you should follow to get an invite code for Sci-Net are on their website.
+The steps you should follow to get an invite code for Sci-Net are on their website (and yes, it is easy to Google).

 Basically, you have to:

 - Install Solflare Wallet on a mobile phone.
-This application is used to store, send and exchange tokens.
+This application is used to store, send and exchange Crypto tokens

-- Next, you buy SOL tokens on your Solflare Wallet (the minimun amount is worth around ~7 euros or ~8 dollars at the time of writing)
+- Next, you buy SOL tokens on your Solflare Wallet (the minimum purchase required is worth ~7 euros/~8 dollars at the time of writing)

-- Then, you convert from SOL tokens to Sci-Hub Tokens
+- Convert your SOL tokens into Sci-Hub tokens

-- Finally, with Sci-Hub tokens on hand, you scan a QR and obtain your Invite Code.
+- Finally, with Sci-Hub tokens on your wallet, you scan a QR and obtain your Invite Code.

-Important: Within the Solflare Wallet, there are 2-3 "sci-hub" tokens.
+Important: Within the Solflare Wallet, there are 3 options of "sci-hub" tokens.

-The one you are looking for is the FIRST one.
+The one you are looking for is the FIRST one on the following image.

 <img src="./scihub_token_in_solflare_app.png" alt="Favicon">
 <figcaption> Figure 15.
 Sci-Hub token. </figcaption>

+## Advanced Text Search

-## Anna's Archive
+### Anna's Archive

 If you are looking for a broader range of texts (books, comics, magazines, newspapers, etc), Anna's Archive should be your next stop.